YAMABASS80/st-for-bedrock/.github/readme.md

 </div>

 ---
+# SillyTavern For Amazon Bedrock
+Hello Bedrockers!
+Good to see ya!
+This repository is a fork of SillyTavern for use with [Amazon Bedrock](https://aws.amazon.com/bedrock/?nc1=h_ls).
+This is a fork version that prioritizes integration with Amazon Bedrock, so you might not be able to use the latest ST features.
+(I’ll merge them if I feel like it) So, if you want to use LLM backends other than Amazon Bedrock, please use the original repository, dude.

+Yo, wanna know what models we support?
+Hold your horses!
+Check out the [DOCS](bedrock.md) right here!
+And listen up, this is the usual deal: you’re on the hook for costs and security.
+Don’t come crying to me, I ain’t guaranteeing squat.
+And don’t bug me about AWS stuff either.
+That’s what AWS support is for, capisce?
+Feature requests?
+Bring ‘em on!
+(Whether I’ll actually implement them… well, that depends on my mood)

+Alright, have a blast!

+---

 SillyTavern provides a single unified interface for many LLM APIs (KoboldAI/CPP, Horde, NovelAI, Ooba, Tabby, OpenAI, OpenRouter, Claude, Mistral and more), a mobile-friendly layout, Visual Novel Mode, Automatic1111 & ComfyUI API image generation integration, TTS, WorldInfo (lorebooks), customizable UI, auto-translate, more prompt options than you'd ever want or need, and endless growth potential via third-party extensions.